saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.1.
 Introduction
 #v(15pt, weak: true)
-Over the course of my DevOps internship at F1Soft International, the chance was given to fully embrace the DevOps culture and observe how it has been used effectively to bridge the gap between software development and IT operations.
-F1Soft International is one of the most well-known names in innovative financial solutions, offering a wide array of innovative and advanced solutions to commercial banks, development banks, financial institutions, and several other large enterprises.
+Over the course of my DevOps internship at Khalti Digital Wallet, the chance was given to fully embrace the DevOps culture and observe how it has been used effectively to bridge the gap between software development and IT operations.
+Khalti Digital Wallet is one of the well-known names in innovative financial solutions, offering a wide array of innovative and advanced solutions to commercial banks, development banks, financial institutions, and several other large enterprises.
 The company is committed to using advanced technology with the view of enhancing financial inclusion and making digital experience seamless.The primary responsibility, as a member of the DevOps team, has been to learn how to streamline and enhance the development and operational processes, so that the resulting systems could be robust, efficient, and reliable.

 The main duty included understanding the implementation of DevOps practices to automate and simplify different parts of the software delivery process.
 This entailed creation as well as optimization of Continuous Integration/Continuous Deployment (CI/CD) pipelines which automate integration of code changes frequently and reliably should be deployed; they are important in reducing time-to-market while increasing overall development team's productivity.